Review: White Wives – Happeners (2011)

 The music stands alone, really.
 To avoid the banal associations attached to pop-punk, they bathe anything close to it in a warm sonic halo, striving for a smooth, open-room sound; Even as a digital recording, it sounds like vinyl.
-Although the album is impeccably mixed and produced, it feels natural and unafraid to explore instrumental tone and timber (the “Kerplunk” guitar sound on “Grow So Wild & Free”, for example).
+Although the album is impeccably mixed and produced, it feels natural and unafraid to explore with tone (the “Kerplunk” guitar sound on “Grow So Wild & Free”, for example).
 In an overly-compressed world, instrumental personality and precision is often lost; not here.
 The album embodies a beautiful conflict between the forces of folk and punk, spiraling into an agonizing orgasm of rock n’ roll.
 A song like “Sky Started Crying,” rescues the marching hymn from stadium punk, relegating the distorted guitars to a textural role, leaving the classic folk instruments to lead the way.
 “Paper Chaser” juxtaposes avante-garde noise with straight-forward punk and metal, accented by a genius sense for textural dynamics.
 I would love to go through this entire album, spewing out playful labels for the sound, but honestly, I can’t do it justice.
+As a general rule for the sound of the album, think of Bon Iver, The Replacements (when angry), and a superb pop-songwriting sensibility.

 The Hungry Ghosts are probably the most vividly drawn metaphors in the Wheel of Life.
 Phantomlike creatures with withered limbs, grossly bloated bellies, and long thin necks, the Hungry Ghosts in many ways represent a fusion of rage and desire.
 Tormented by unfulfilled cravings and insatiably demanding of impossible satisfactions, the Hungry Ghosts are searching for gratification for old unfulfilled needs whose time has passed.
 They are beings who have uncovered a terrible emptiness within themselves, who cannot see the impossibility of correcting something that has already happened.
 Their ghostlike state represents their attachment to the past.
 (Mark Epstein, Thoughts Without a Thinker)